It is important that LDATs understand South Australia's liquor licensing laws and how the community can participate in the liquor licensing process.

 Under Section 77 of the Liquor Licensing Act 1997, the public has the right to object to a licence application.

-Setting objectives for your Community Action Plan is an important part of your LDAT planning process.
+Setting objectives for your Community Action Plan activity is an important part of your LDAT planning process.

 Some example objectives for community participation in liquor licensing are provided below.